AARNet/Globus-Community/globus-community-au/workshops/intro_to_globus_workshop/README.md

 ---
-title: AARNet eResearch Australasia 2024 Workshop
+title: AARNet eResearch Australasia "Introduction to Globus" Workshop
-permalink: /globus-community-au/era24_workshop/
+permalink: /globus-community-au/workshops/introduction_to_globus_workshop/
 ---

-## AARNet eResearch Australasia 2024 Workshop - Mastering Research Data Transfer and Automation with Globus
+## AARNet eResearch Australasia 2024/25 Workshop - Introduction to Globus

 ## Overview

-In this workshop, we will be working through the process of setting up and configuring a Globus endpoint and collections.
+In this half-day workshop, we will be working through the process of setting up and configuring a Globus endpoint and collections.
 At the conclusion of the workshop, you should be able to:

 - Know what Globus is and the benefits it provides for researchers
 - Use the Globus web interface to transfer files between collections